Yogeshrauniyar/AI-Resume-Matcher/README.md

 - Check the troubleshooting section above
 - Review the deployment logs on Streamlit Cloud

+📝 Development History Note
+⚠️ Note: Due to a git force push error, the previous commit history (13 commits spanning several days of development) was accidentally deleted.
+The current repository reflects the final working state of the application, but the incremental development process is no longer visible in the git history.

 ⭐ **Star this repository if you found it helpful!**